Shakeri-Lab/waste-water-data/README.md

 # Covid Wastewater at UVA

 A COVID-19 wastewater tracker for the Charlottesville and Hampton Roads areas of Virginia.
 This site predicts the reported cases in a day based on wastewater primary sludge samples collected in multiple locations by the University of Virginia.
-The predicted cases for each day are compared side by side with date collected from the Virginia Department of Health (VDH).
+The predicted cases for each day are compared side by side with data collected from the Virginia Department of Health (VDH).

 ## Live Demo Link